Setting up Typscript env

 You’ll likely need Git for version control and working with GitHub or other Git-based repositories.

-• Visit the to download and install Git.
+• Visit the Git website to download and install Git.

 • During installation, choose the default options unless you need a specific configuration.